Skip to main content

 Industry Risks and Threats – Resources for Member Firms

-FINRA provides extensive resources to assist member firms with managing and addressing risks and threats that could pose harm to their business, compliance programs and investors, including:
+FINRA provides these resources to assist member firms with managing and addressing potential risks and threats that may pose harm to their business, compliance programs and investors, including:

-• Highlights on the recent risks FINRA observed in our regulatory programs;
+• highlights of recent risks observed in FINRA’s regulatory programs;

-• Other FINRA resources, including those that represent particularly significant ongoing and emerging threats to firms and investors – such as cybersecurity, fraud, anti-money laundering (AML) and sanctions.
+• FINRA resources, that touch on topics of particularly significant ongoing and emerging threats to firms and investors—such as cybersecurity, fraud, anti-money laundering (AML) and sanctions.

-Member firms may consider using these resources to help them evaluate and enhance their supervisory and compliance programs.
-However, these resources do not create new legal or regulatory requirements or new interpretations of existing requirements, nor do they relieve firms of any existing obligations under federal securities laws and regulations.
-Member firms may consider the following information when developing new, or modifying existing, practices that are reasonably designed to achieve compliance with relevant regulatory obligations based on the member firm’s size and business model.
+Member firms may consider using these resources to help evaluate and enhance their supervisory and compliance programs.
+These resources do not create new legal or regulatory requirements or new interpretations of existing requirements, nor do they relieve firms of any existing obligations under federal securities laws and regulations.

 Sweep Updates